-The ComEd® Energy Efficiency Program offers a variety of ways to save energy including rebates, discounts, recycling and assessments.
+The ComEd Energy Efficiency Program offers a variety of ways to save energy including online tools, rebates, discounts, recycling and assessments.
 A home energy assessment is a good start.
-Once you schedule an appointment, an energy advisor will visit your home, offer personalized tips on ways to save, and install free energy-saving products like programmable thermostats, specialty LEDs and advanced power strips.
-You can receive discounts and free installation on products such as standard LEDs and smart thermostats.
+Once you schedule an appointment, an energy advisor will visit your home, offer personalized tips on ways to save, and may install free energy-saving products like programmable thermostats and ENERGY STAR® certified LEDs.
+You can also receive discounts and free installation on a smart thermostat.

-If your home has a smart meter, you can sign up to receive High-Usage Alerts – by text, phone or email – when your electricity usage is trending higher than usual.
-Or, you can choose the dollar amount that triggers your alert.
-You can also sign up for Weekly Usage Reports to receive emails summarizing your daily usage and the amount you're projected to use on your next electric bill.
+You can sign up to receive reports and alerts, including High-Usage Alerts – by text, phone or email – which alerts you when your electricity usage is trending higher than usual.
+If you want more frequent reports, you can also sign up for Weekly Usage Reports which summarize your daily usage and the amount you're projected to use on your next electric bill.
 To learn more, go to ComEd.com/OnlineTools